honsontran/leip-docs/content/Installation/Installing LEIP SDK.md

 > [!NOTE]  Note
 > If you would like to schedule an evaluation of LEIP, please contact us at [support@latentai.com](mailto:support@latentai.com.)
 # Step 1: Get Access to our Container Repository

-> [!WARNING]  Skip this step if...
-> You only need the user token if you are installing any Latent AI specific Python packages, such as the [[Latent Runtime Engine (LRE)]].
-If you are installing entirely with Docker, use the `LICENSE_KEY` found in your email.

-In order to install packages, you'll need to create a personal access token.
+In order to install packages or pull any of our Docker images, you'll need to create a personal access token.
 To do so, follow these steps:

 1. Login to [Latent AI Artifact repository](https://repository.latentai.com/)
     - Click the `Sign-in` link in the upper right